bobo12391/Forest-Fire-and-Smoke-Detecton-and-Fire-Segmentation-GUI-design/readme.md

-## This is a forest fire and smoke detection and fire segmentation system which is based on the YOLOv5 and UNet.
+## This is a forest fire and smoke detection and fire segmentation system which is based on the yolov5 and unet.
+If you want to train your own yolov5 model, please click [here](https://github.com/ultralytics/yolov5) to learn more details.

 ## Environment
 Test on the ubuntu 20.04